 The states that have the highest favorable outcomes for SSDI and SSI include Tennessee, New Jersey, New Mexico, Utah, and Hawaii.
 This variation is due to factors such as the state’s economic landscape, access to healthcare, and other considerations.

-In this article, we will talk about states that have the highest rates of favorable disability outcomes.
+In this article, we will talk about states that have the highest and lowest rates of favorable disability outcomes.

 SSI and SSDI Overview